zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

 1. Log in to the **Oracle Cloud Infrastructure Console** with your username and password.
 See [Signing in to the Console](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm) in the *Oracle Cloud Infrastructure* documentation.

-2. In your Chrome browser address bar, click the padlock icon, and then click **Certificate (Verified)**.
+2. In your Chrome browser address bar, click the padlock icon, and then click **Certificate (Valid)**.

     ![Certificate](images/01-04-certificate.png)